yellows8/3ds_smashbroshax/README.md

 ctr-wlanbeacontool from here is required: https://github.com/yellows8/ctr-wlanbeacontool

 Make params:
-* "INPCAP={path}" Required, this is the smash-beacon to use as a base.
-You must obtain a beacon for this yourself, when building this yourself.
+* "INPCAP={path}" This is the smash-beacon to use as a base.
+When used, the specified beacon is used instead of the default one("smashdemo_beacon_modbase.pcap").
 * "PAYLOADURL={url}" HTTP URL to download the payload from.
 * "PAYLOADPATH={sdpath}" SD path to load the payload from, for example: "PAYLOADPATH=/smashpayload.bin".
 * "ADDITONALDATA_SIZE1={val}" Use the specified value for the raw size value in the beacon additionaldata, instead of the default one.
 For example, with a large value this could be used to build vuln-test pcaps.